-(a) It shall be constructed of material that is constructed so that staff may view children , unbreakable under normal use situations and made of a nonporous material that can be easily sanitized.
+(a) It shall be constructed of material that allows staff to view children, is unbreakable under normal use situations and is made of a nonporous material that can be easily sanitized.

 (b) The divider shall be taller than an infant standing in a crib can reach up and shall not impede child care staff member's ability to hear the child.

-(ii) Children thirty-five inches tall and over shall be assigned to use a cot unless written authorization is obtained by a physician and updated every six months for the child to remain in the crib.
+(4) Children thirty-five inches tall and over shall be assigned to use a cot unless written authorization for the child to remain in the crib is obtained from a physician and updated every six months.

-(5) At all times, except when the caregiver is in the process of placing, removing or soothing the infant, cribs and porta cribs shall be used with the mattress supports in their lowest positions and the crib sides in their highest positions.
+(5) At all times, except when the caregiver is in the process of placing, removing or soothing the infant, cribs shall be used with the mattress supports in their lowest positions and the crib sides in their highest positions.

 (7) If a crib is considered hazardous for an infant, regardless of age, the infant may be assigned to a cot with written permission from parent or guardian.

 (B) Each crib shall be of sturdy construction, with closely spaced bars and with corner posts that do not exceed one sixteenth of an inch above the top of the end panel.

 (1) Spaces between the bars of the crib and between the bars and end panels of the crib shall not exceed two and three-eighths inches.